oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/simple/hb_jwt_payload.json}}

-Below is a non-normative example of a JWT produced by signign a payload in the example above:
+Below is a non-normative example of a JWT produced by signing a payload in the example above:

 <{{examples/simple/hb_jwt_serialized.txt}}